New Albany, Ohio: Geography

 According to the United States Census Bureau, the village has a total area of 39.8 sqkm, of which 39.4 sqkm are land and 0.4 sqkm, or 1.09%, are water.

 New Albany is situated in the headwaters of the Rocky Fork, a tributary of Big Walnut Creek.
-Rose Run and Sugar Run, tributaries of the Rocky Fork, flow northeast to southwest throughout the city.
-Blacklick Creek runs through the eastern end of the city.
+The tributaries of Rocky Fork, Rose Run and Sugar Run, flow northeast to southwest throughout the city.
+Blacklick Creek flows through the eastern end of the city.

 Neighborhoods

-In the center of the city, three main roads cross: Dublin-Granville, U.S. Route 62/Johnstown Road, and New Albany-Reynoldsburg/Ohio Route 605/New Albany-Condit.
+Three main roads intersect the city center: Dublin-Granville, U.S. Route 62/Johnstown Road, and New Albany-Reynoldsburg/Ohio Route 605/New Albany-Condit.
 These three roads divide the city into six roughly equal sections.
 In the southwest section is the New Albany Country Club, much of the club's golf course (designed by Jack Nicklaus), and Market Square.
 The south-central section contains the remainder of the golf course, with the rest mostly residential.
-The northwest section houses New Albany Schools and the performing arts center.
+The northwest section contains New Albany Schools and the performing arts center.
 The New Albany Links golf course (designed by Barry Serafin) and the surrounding neighborhoods are in the north-central section, along with Bevelhymer Park and the headquarters of Justice.
 Lastly, the northeast section contains the Mt.
 Carmel New Albany Surgical Hospital and the new headquarters of Bob Evans Farms, Inc.

 The city is divided into many subdivisions.
 North of Dublin-Granville Road are: Asbury Ridge, Cedarbrook, Hampstead Green, Hampstead Heath, New Albany Links, Tidewater, Upper Clarenton, and Windsor.
 South are the neighborhoods of: Alban Mews, Ashberry Ridge, Brandon, Clivdon, Crescent, Edge of Woods, The Farms, Fenway, Hawksmoor, Keswick, Lambton Park, Lansdowne, North Of Woods, Planter's Grove, the Reserve, Tensweep, Upper Brandon, Waterston, and Wiveliscombe.